2 Samuel 19

 41And, behold, all the men of Israel came to the king, and said unto the king, Why have our brethren the men of Judah stolen thee away, and have brought the king, and his household, and all David’s men with him, over Jordan?

 Now the northern tribes speak.
 They say Judah has "stolen thee away."
 They have not taken David to Jerusalem with them.
 Judah has claimed him, has brought him across Jordan first.
-The men of Israel are not angry that David is returning - they are angry that Judah is getting first access to the king.
+The men of Israel are angry that Judah is getting first access to the king.

 Judah answers: the king is near of kin to us.
 Judah is David's tribe - the tribe from which he came.
 We have eaten at his cost?
 No. We are claiming nothing but priority.
 And yet the accusation hangs in the air: we are closer to him.
 We called him home first.

-43And the men of Israel answered the men of Judah, and said, We have ten parts in the king, and we have also more right in David than ye: why then did ye despise us, that the advice of our bringing the king back was not heard before us?
+43And the men of Israel answered the men of Judah, and said, We have ten parts in the king, and we have also more right in David than ye: why then did ye despise us, that our advice should not be first had in bringing back our king?
 And the words of the men of Judah were fiercer than the words of the men of Israel.

 Israel says: We have ten parts in the king.
 We are the ten northern tribes.
 We have more right in David than you do.
 Why did you despise us?
 Why did not our advice to bring the king home get heard first?
 The quarrel escalates.
 "The words of the men of Judah were fiercer than the words of the men of Israel."
 It is a sign of what is coming.
 Within a chapter, Sheba of Benjamin will raise a revolt.
 The kingdom will split.